Saladressing/Unity-GameObjectPool/README.md

 ```

 <h5>Cleaner()</h5>
-The cleaner will remove any stale objects from the active pool.
+The cleaner will remove any stale (disabled) objects from the active pool.
 This is typically used for longer game sessions, where the inactive pool may need to be replemish to avoid high memory usage.
 Avoid high amounts of cleaning as constant loops can deminish performance.
 Increase the preload count if the inactive pool dries up much sooner than expected.